-For the average temperature and rainy days by month check this.
+For the average temperature and rainy days by month check this

 How to Get to Lisbon

 All domestic and international flights land at Lisbon’s airport, Humberto Delgado Airport, located only 7 km from the city center.
-You can get to Lisbon’s city center by taxi, metro or a shuttle bus.
+The most convenient ways to get to Lisbon’s city center are by taxi, metro or a shuttle bus.

 If you’ll be arriving at Lisbon from another destination in Portugal or Europe, you can take a train straight to Lisbon’s center.
 For more information check out the train routes to Lisbon for domestic trains or more options if you’ll be arriving from another European destination.